ashish-bansal-dev/marketplace/README.md

 ## Development

 ### Backend Development

 The backend is built with Medusa and provides the core e-commerce functionality, including vendor management and RBAC.
+The admin dashboard is shipped by default at `/app` on port 9000.

 ### Dashboard Development

-The dashboard is built with Vite and React, providing a modern interface for both admin and vendor management.
+The vendor dashboard is built with Vite and React, providing a modern interface for vendor management.
 It includes:
-- Admin interface for system management

 - Vendor interface for product and order management
 - Role-based access control
 - Analytics and reporting tools

 ### Storefront Development

 The storefront is built with Next.js, offering a fast and SEO-friendly shopping experience for customers.

 ## Contributing